-and Sweden employ a pay-as-bid rule, meaning that successful bidders receive the remuneration specified in their individual bids.

-A pay-as-bid rule was also applied in the tender procedures carried out for the construction and operation of new power plants in Ireland in 2003 and in France in 2012.
-However, while in the Irish tender the contract was awarded solely on the basis of price, in the tender for new capacity in Belgium and Brittany price was only one of the award criteria (albeit the most important one).
+- (380) The tenders for strategic reserves in Belgium, Denmark, Germany ('voluntary part' of the network reserve and the planned capacity reserve), Poland (cold contingency reserve) and Sweden employ a pay-as-bid rule, meaning that successful bidders receive the remuneration specified in their individual bids. - (381) A pay-as-bid rule was also applied in the tender procedures carried out for the construction and operation of new power plants in Ireland in 2003 and in France in 2012.
+However, while in the Irish tender the contract was awarded solely on